 Do you think you are the only one who lost his bonus?
 You’re wrong, the financial problems go all across the company.

 → run across, to simply run through something fast, but also to meet or find someone (or something) by accident, not intentionally: Do you remember Darrel, my ex-boyfriend from high school?
 I run across him in the gallery last week.

-→ come across like, to impress people in particular way, or to appear for them as someone: How do I look?
-Do I have a chance to come across as serious candidate?
+→ come across like, to impress people in a particular way, or to appear for them as someone: How do I look?
+Do I have a chance to come across as a serious candidate?

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)